data-miner00/book/contents/programming/console-log-alternatives.md

 console.profileEnd('Profiler')
 ```

-The code above registers a profiling activity named 'Profiler' and can be inspected in the DevTools under JavaScript Profiler.
+The code above registers a profiling activity named `Profiler` and can be inspected in the DevTools under JavaScript Profiler.

 <v-img src="console-log-alternatives/javascript-profiler.png" alt="JavaScript profiler" border center></v-img>